 If you are not yet subscribed to receive dotNews, click here to subscribe.

 Become a member of InternetNZ

 For only $21 per year you can become a member of InternetNZ.
-You will get regular updates on what's happening in the Internet community, invitations to Internet based events and have the chance to help shape the work we do at InternetNZ.
+You will get regular updates on what's happening in the Internet community, invitations to cool Internet based events and have the chance to help shape the work we do at InternetNZ.
 To find out more, click here: